selinaerhabor/ucfd-milestone-project/README.md

 *	[Tube2mp3] - Used for converting YouTube videos into MP3 audio files which were easily imported into the website.
 *	[Font Awesome] - Used for displaying the social logos and vector icons present on the website.
 *	[Browsershots.org] - For checking browser compatibility and cross platform browser testing.
+*	[W3C HTML Validator] - Used to check that no errors were present in the HTML code before final deployment.
+*	[W3C CSS Validator] - Used to check that no errors were present in the CSS code before final deployment.